mimersql/MimerPy/README.rst

 MimerPy: Python database interface for Mimer SQL
 ==================================================
 MimerPy is an adapter for Mimer SQL version 11 in Python_ which implements the `PEP 249`_ specification.
 It allows the user to access Mimer SQL through Python.
-MimerPy is implemented on top of a Cpython wrapper of the native Mimer API interface.

 Requirements:

 * A Mimer SQL version 11 or later installation on the client side
 * A Mimer SQL version 11 or later database server
 * MimerPy is currently supported on Linux, and Windows.
-* Python 3.5 or later
+* Python 3.6 or later

 The source code for MimerPy resides on GitHub_.
 Installable packages can be found on PyPi_.
 To install, use the command: